HsnHmrc/OLIST_Market_Analysis/README.md

 # OLIST Market Analysis 🇧🇷

-**Note:** I will add screenshots when I have completed the visualizations in the analysis and will fix the shortcomings in the ReadMe folder.

 🔍 **Overview**
 This project provides a comprehensive market analysis using data from **OLIST**, a popular e-commerce platform in Brazil.
 The project covers **data cleaning**, **transformation**, and **analysis** using SQL queries, while also presenting the data in a more understandable way with **interactive visualizations** created in Power BI.